djspiewak/sbt-spiewak/README.md

 - `licenses` (defaults to Apache 2.0)
 - `developers` (defaults to just yourself, using the `publishFullName` and `publishGithubUser`)
 - `startYear` (defaults to 2018)
+- `strictSemVer` (defaults to `true`)
+  + When set to `true`, it disallows breaking binary compatibility in any release which does not increment the *major* component unless the major component is `0` (i.e. semantic versioning).
+Many Scala projects break binary compatibility in *minor* releases, such as Scala itself.
+This scheme is sometimes referred to as "scala ver".
+Setting `strictSemVer in ThisBuild := false` will relax the MiMa compatibility checks and allow you to perform such breakage if desired.